Tanya Walton Pratt: Federal judicial service

 In March 2009, Pratt expressed her interest in a federal judgeship to the staff of Indiana Senator Evan Bayh.
 After interviewing with representatives from the United States Department of Justice and the Office of the White House Counsel, Pratt was nominated by President Barack Obama to the judgeship on January 20, 2010.
 Pratt filled the vacancy that was created by Judge David F. Hamilton, who was elevated to the United States Court of Appeals for the Seventh Circuit.
 The Senate confirmed Pratt by a 95–0 vote on June 15, 2010.
 She received her commission the same day.
 Pratt is the first African American federal judge in Indiana's history.
-She became Chief Judge on March 20, 2021.
+She became chief judge on March 20, 2021, until on July 11, 2025.
 With her swearing in, she became the first African-American chief judge of the Southern District of Indiana.